sljit

 Pattern matching: JIT-ing regular expressions

-PCRE-sljit combines the well known PCRE regular expression library with the performance boost provided by sljit, creating a lightning fast, PERL compatible backtracking engine.
-More about this project can be found here and here.
-Comparing the PCRE-sljit with other engines can be found here.
+PCRE2-sljit combines the well known PCRE2 regular expression library with the performance boost provided by sljit, creating a lightning fast, PERL compatible backtracking engine.
+More about this project can be found in pcre2_jit.html and pcre.html.
+Comparing the PCRE-sljit with other engines is presented in regex_perf.html.
+The new scan substring feature is described in scan_substring.html.

 What a JIT ...